zephyrproject-rtos/zephyr/doc/collaboration/collaboration_gerrit.rst

-Submitting a Patch Via Gerrit
+Submitting a Change Via Gerrit
 #############################